deepakbackuply/softaculous_api/cpanel/guide/wp_upload_install_plugin.md

-## Upload and install plugin using Softaculous API Guide
+## Upload & install plugin using Softaculous API Guide
 This guide explains how to upload and install plugins using Softaculous API.

 ### via cURL